Madak1/2DPASS-MOS/README.md

 The network takes advantage of the features of 2D images during training, such as dense color information and fine-grained texture, to provide additional information to the LiDAR scans.
 During inference, the network performs segmentation on the clean LiDAR point clouds, without using the images directly.

-Using just one scan already achieves remarkable results, but this method provides the possibility to use multiple (sparse) LiDAR point clouds for both training and inference to extract additional moving information.
+Using just one scan already achieves remarkable results, but this method provides the possibility to use multiple LiDAR point clouds for both training and inference to extract additional moving information.
 To create the multi-scan version of the network, the solution provided by the [4DMOS](https://github.com/PRBonn/4DMOS) was a great help during the implementation.

 We want to thank the original authors for their clear implementation and great work, which has greatly helped our project.